 Who It's Best For: Big families with big everyday expenses.

-What to Watch Out For: Welcome bonus not as lucrative as many travel points cards.
+What to Watch Out For: Welcome bonus not as lucrative as many travel points cards (currently $250 statement credit after $3000 in spending the first 6 months).

 3. Southwest Rapid Rewards Plus Credit Card

 While Southwest isn't an airline every family traveler has access to, it is greatly preferred by many travelers with kids who have it as an option close to home.
 Southwest is the airline I recommend most for family travelers and take most often myself.
 (Related: Complete Guide to Flying Southwest with kids).
-So it goes without saying that a card offering Southwest points is just the right fit for families who "luv" flying the airline.
+So it goes without saying that a card offering Southwest Rapid Rewards points is just the right fit for families who "luv" (see what I did there?) flying the airline.

-Southwest Rapid Rewards points are the easiest for families to use of any major airline rewards program.
+Even though Southwest has had a number of changes in 2025 that may not be for the better, Southwest Rapid Rewards points remain the easiest for families to use of any major airline rewards program.
 If there is a seat on the plane, you can book it with points (no availability restrictions and ridiculous saver vs. regular redemption tiers that make you spend double or triple the points on a flight like on other airlines).

-There are actually three personal Southwest credit cards right now, so be sure to check out my comparison guide to pick which Southwest card is right for you.
+There are three personal Southwest credit cards, so be sure to check out my comparison guide to pick which Southwest card is right for you.

-So why did the Southwest Rapid Rewards Plus Credit Card in particular make my top 5?
-This card carries the lowest annual fee of the bunch, so for more infrequent travelers, chances are good it is the right starter pick for you.
+Why did the Southwest Rapid Rewards Plus Credit Card, in particular, make this list?
+This card carries the lowest annual fee of the bunch ($99), so for more infrequent travelers, chances are good it is the right starter pick for you to get you the basic benefits families need most.
 More frequent Southwest flyers should likely choose the card that is currently in my wallet -- the Southwest Rapid Rewards Priority Credit Card.

-Best Features: Usually fairly generous signup bonuses with accompanying low minimum spend; simplicity of an easy-to-use single airline program.
+Best Features: Usually fairly generous signup bonuses with accompanying low minimum spend (wait to apply until it's at least 75k!); simplicity of an easy-to-use single airline program.

 Who It's Best For: Domestic U.S. travelers near airports served by Southwest.

-What to Watch Out For: Annual fee not waived the first year, Southwest doesn't fly everywhere (but it Southwest to Hawaii is here as of 2019!)
+What to Watch Out For: Annual fee not waived the first year, Southwest doesn't fly everywhere (but...
+Southwest to Hawaii anyone?!?)

 4. American Express Gold Card

 For families who spend a lot of money at supermarkets and on dining out, the American Express Gold Card is a credit card that does some heavy hitting.
-The card earns 4x Membership Rewards points on both US supermarkets (capped at $25,000 per year) and restaurant spending worldwide.
-My family just added this card to our wallets in early 2019 after finding it to be a very good rewards-earning match for our lifestyle.
+The card earns 4x Membership Rewards points on US supermarkets (capped at $25,000 per year) and restaurant spending worldwide (capped at $50,000 per year).
+My family added this card to our wallets years ago after finding it to be a very good rewards-earning match for our lifestyle.

-Membership Rewards is another flexible points currency that gives your family a wide variety of travel options instead of locking you into a single airline or hotel program.
-These points transfer to other programs like Hilton, JetBlue, and Hawaiian, but their value can really be magnified by some of the foreign airlines partners like British Airways Avios (which can be used to book flights on American Airlines).
-This is definitely the card for families in the more intermediate category.
+Like Chase Ultimate Rewards, American Express' Membership Rewards is another flexible points currency that gives your family a wide variety of travel options instead of locking you into a single airline or hotel program.
+These points transfer to other programs like Hilton, JetBlue, and Delta Airlines, but their value can really be magnified by some of the foreign airlines partners like British Airways Avios (which can be used to book flights on American Airlines).
+This is definitely a card for families in the more intermediate category.

 Best Features: Earns flexible American Express Membership Rewards points.